dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-subscribe-statefulset.md

  - Broadcast: each message published to the topic will be consumed by all subscribers.
  - Shared: a message is consumed by any subscriber (but not all).

 Kafka isolates each subscriber by `consumerID` with its own position in the topic.
 When an instance restarts, it reuses the same `consumerID` and continues from its last known position, without skipping messages.
-The component below is an example on how a Kafka component can be used by multiple Pods:
+The component below demonstrates how a Kafka component can be used by multiple Pods:

 ```yaml
 apiVersion: dapr.io/v1alpha1